wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 15 directories, 13 files
 ```

-If you want to test what you have done so far, simply call
+If you want to test what you have done so far, call:
 ```bash
 $> mvn quarkus:dev
 ```

-Or if you prefer to use the Quarkus CLI tool, you can also call
+Or if you prefer to use the Quarkus CLI tool, you can also call:
 ```bash
 $> quarkus dev
 ```

-This compiles all sources and starts the development mode of your project, where you don’t need to specify any runtime environment (Tomcat, JBoss…).
+This compiles all sources and starts the development mode of your project, where you don’t need to specify any runtime environment (Tomcat, JBoss, etc.).

-Let’s have a look at the generated `GreetingResource.java` which you can find under `src/main/java/org/wanja/demo`:
+Let’s have a look at the generated `GreetingResource.java` file, which you can find under `src/main/java/org/wanja/demo`:

 ```java
 package org.wanja.demo;